What is Iron, Uranium & Thorium Trade Finance?

 - You have an agreed buyer or seller for your proposed international venture

-Trade Finance Global can offer three key transaction services to traders of these commodities.
-First, conventional export factoring products can provide finance for profitable ventures from a wide variety of backers without the high capital securities required by conventional finance by using accounts receivable as the underpinning guarantee.
+Trade Finance Global can offer three cash flow transaction services to traders of these commodities.
+First, conventional export factoring products can provide finance for profitable ventures from a wide variety of backers without the high capital securities required by conventional large-scale by using accounts receivable as the underpinning guarantee.
 Second, TFG can administer a variety of trade finance tools, such as letters of credit or performance bonds, to ensure that both buyers and sellers within international commodity transactions receive the assurances they need to conduct otherwise risky transactions.
 Finally, for larger commodity businesses with more complex financial needs, TFG can construct bespoke structured finance products from pools of assets to provide appropriate levels of risk and return.

 What are the SIC Codes for trade in Iron, Uranium & Thorium?